Tumor Evasion and Novel Targets

 "Understanding tumor mechanisms of resistance to treatments is the only way to identify new targets and therapeutic combinations that improve the clinical outcomes of current therapies."

 RESEARCHER.
-TUMOR EVASION AND NOVEL TARGETS RESEARCH GROUP
+TUMOR EVASION AND NEW TARGETS RESEARCH GROUP

-The Tumor Evasion and Novel Targets Research Group of the Cima Solid Tumor Program focuses on understanding the mechanisms by which tumors are able to resist and evade current treatments.
-Our goal is to identify new therapies and combinations that improve patient survival and quality of life.
+Our work focuses on understanding these mechanisms by which tumors are able to resist and evade the effects of treatments such as radiotherapy or immunotherapy in order to identify new therapies and combinations that improve survival and quality of life of patients.

 Objectives of our research